bdwalton/config/README.md

 `dotfiles` directory and reference it from `dotfiles/install.conf.yaml`.

+## Systemd Service Units

+We manage a few things via systemd user service units.
+Place valid .service files in systemd-user and they will be delivered and installed.

 ## Expected Packages

 To track new Debian packages that are expected, simply add the package